varigence/docs/bimlflex/07-reference-documentation/entities/customer-entity.md

 # Customers

-The BimlFlex [**Customer**](xref:bimlflex-concepts-customer) offers a flexible way to configure different functional areas which act as top-level groupings of metadata and models.
+The Customer offers a flexible way to configure different functional areas which act as top-level groupings of metadata and models.

 ## Overview